 Grant funding is available for community-based projects to restore air and water quality, reduce runoff and recover fish and wildlife habitat.
-King County Wastewater Treatment Division and the WRIA 9 Forum are eager to assist community groups, local government, schools, and non-profit organizations to fund projects and activities in the Green/Duwamish and Central Puget Sound Watershed (WRIA 9).
-Three different grant opportunities are available.
+King County Wastewater Treatment Division and the WRIA 9 Watershed Ecosystem Forum (Forum) are eager to assist community groups, local government, schools, and non-profit organizations to fund projects and activities in the Green/Duwamish and Central Puget Sound Watershed (WRIA 9).
+Two different grant opportunities are available.
 Feel free to apply for one or more grant programs if your project qualifies.
-You can apply for all three!
+You can apply for both.

 Information about other projects and programs underway or planned in the watershed can be found in the WRIA 9 Salmon Habitat Plan.
 This information will serve as a guide as you develop your proposal, may give you ideas that improve your proposal, and may help suggest opportunities for cooperation.
 Scientific information that may help you develop a scientifically-sound proposal can be found in the Strategic Assessment and the WRIA 9 Habitat Limiting Factors and Reconnaissance Assessment Report.

-Grants selected for the Air & Water Quality Improvement Fund (grant #1 below) will be selected and administered by King County Wastewater Treatment Division.
-Grants selected through the other two programs (grants #2 and 3) will be recommended by the WRIA 9 Forum for approval to the King Conservation District through the Forum Grant program.
-These grant programs focus on salmon habitat protection and restoration, environmental education and community outreach anywhere in the Green/Duwamish watershed, including Vashon-Maury Island.
+Grants selected for the Lower Duwamish Air & Water Quality Improvement Fund (grant #1 below) will be selected and administered by King County Wastewater Treatment Division.
+Grants selected through the other program (grant #2) will be recommended by the WRIA 9 Forum for approval to the King County Flood Control District through the Cooperative Watershed Management grant program.
+This grant programs focuses on salmon habitat protection and restoration, environmental education and community outreach anywhere in the Green/Duwamish watershed, including Vashon-Maury Island.

 - Green Grants for Lower Duwamish Air and Water Quality Improvements